-RMPS implementation enables the LSFs to mirror the RM Framework and policies of LANDBANK as their Parent Bank, in compliance with the Bangko Sentral ng Pilipinas (BSP) Circular No. 971 dated August 22, 2017 "Guidelines on Risk Governance".
-The RMPS also takes into consideration the diversity of LANDBANK Subsidiaries and Foundation's mandate, nature of business operations, structure, risk appetite and other variables.
+RMPS implementation enables the LSFs to mirror the RM Framework and policies of LANDBANK as their Parent Bank, in compliance with the Bangko Sentral ng Pilipinas (BSP) Circular No. 971 dated Aug.
+22, 2017 "Guidelines on Risk Governance".
+The RMPS also takes into consideration the diversity of LSF's mandate, nature of business operations, structure, risk appetite and other variables.

 Pursuant to BSP Circular 900 s.
-2016 or "Guidelines in Operational Risk Management" and as part of LBP's RM oversight to LSFs, the Bank maintains and regularly updates the Subsidiaries Operational Risk & Loss Database which includes the data on operational risk events based on the Basel II Operational Risk Events categories as follows:
+2016 or "Guidelines in Operational Risk Management" and as part of the LANDBANK's RM oversight to LSFs, the Bank maintains and regularly updates the Subsidiaries

+Operational Risk and Loss Database, which includes the data on operational risk events based on the Basel II Operational Risk Events categories as follows: